evoggy/cfcli/README.md

 cargo install
 ```

-Now the `cf-cli` command should be available in your terminal.
+Now the `cfcli` command should be available in your terminal.

 Or if you would like to run it from source use the following command: